-Conditional Uses: Public and semi-public uses; Cottage Industries; Single Unit Rentals; storm water management larger than 12,000 square feet.
+Conditional Uses: Public and semi-public uses; Cottage Industries; Single Unit Rentals.

-Development Requirements: Minimum new parcel lot size of 12,000 square feet.
+Development Requirements: Minimum new lot size of 12,000 square feet.
 One dwelling unit allowed per existing parcel under 9,000 square feet and two units on parcels of 9,000 square feet or larger.
 Lot coverage not to exceed 25 percent of the parcel area.

-Building Height Limitation: New structures, except for chimneys, flagpoles and similar appurtenances, steeples, and water towers, shall be Structures are limited to two stories and at no point on the land shall the a maximum height of buildings exceed 28 feet above natural grade.
+Height Limitation: New structures, except for chimneys, flagpoles and similar appurtenances, steeples, and water towers, shall be limited to a maximum height of 28 feet above natural grade.